gvwilson/thirdbit/src/fiction/makers-return/index.md

 they had spent hours together figuring out what each one did.

 Sindy frowned and took a gray cylinder from the box.
-It was new—at least,
-she didn't remember seeing it before.
+She didn't remember seeing it before.
 She turned it over in her hands, but couldn't see anything that looked like a switch or a button.
-One end had a odd texture,
-like very fine sandstone,
-but other than that,
-the only remarkable thing about was the odd twinge that she always felt in the back of her head when handling any of the Makers' ancient tech.
+The only remarkable thing about it was the odd twinge that she always felt in the back of her head when she handled any of the Makers' ancient tech.

-"Sindy?
+Had it belonged to one of the bots that had moved out of Heck after Central shut down?
+One or two had come to stay with Dockety and the others outside Rusty Bridge, but most had moved on.
+"They are afraid,"
+Dockety had said when she asked why they hadn't stayed.
+"Some of them have vanished.
+No one knows why."

+"Do you think it's the Specials?"
+Sindy had asked.

+"No one knows," Dockety had repeated.

+"Sindy?"
+She jumped at the sound of her mother's voice.
-Where have you—oh, there you are."
+"Where have you—oh, there you are."
 Mama Roo joined her in the kitchen and took the kettle off the stove.
 "Papa and I were just talking about getting chocolate at the Wayside on the way home as a treat.